 "Prisoner House!
 Up against the wall!"

-He's pushed past that door and into a brightly lit room, an official looking room, an office.
+He's pushed past that door and into a brightly lit room, an office where he's never been before.
 There's carpet under his bare feet instead of cold concrete, and the Warden of the prison is sitting behind a large desk, immaculately dressed, despite it being the middle of the night.

 The warden rises and comes over to him.